 USC NROTC Alumni League ASSOCIATE Membership

 The USC Naval ROTC Alumni League is an all-volunteer organization of the university whose mission is to provide the Midshipmen of the Trojan Battalion with things such as supplemental scholarships, achievement recognition, an alumni-funded computer lab, and Drill Team funding assistance.
 We provide mentoring and an "alumni connection" for current Midshipmen when and where possible.
 Associate membership is available to families and those interested in the USC NROTC unit, to provide additional much needed financial contributions.
 All Associate members receive the semi-annual newsletter - "The LOG" as well as invitations to Alumni League Events.

 Family Membership: In Support of Midshipman:

 Anticipated Commissioning Year:

 Associate Membership: Affiliation (e.g., Staff, former Midshipman)

-Here is my contribution for the USC NROTC Alumni League and Trojan Midshipmen Battalion:
+Here is s my contribution for the USC NROTC Alumni League and Trojan Midshipmen Battalion:

-\$ 2 \$ 25.00 Associate Member Dues Donation for 2023
+\$ 2 25.00 Associate Member Dues Donation for 2024

 \$ \$ Additional contributions for Special Events (e.g., Drill Team, Computer Lab, etc.)

 \$ \$ Extra Donation for the NROTC Alumni League Scholarship Endowment

 \$ TOTAL

 . - - - - - - - - - - - - - - - - - - -

 Name:

 Addres s:

 City: State: Zip Code:

-Email Address (please print in all CAPITAL letters):
+Email A Address (please print in all CAPITAL letters):

 Phone:

 Please Return this page in the envelope provided.

 Make checks payable to: USC NROTC Alumni League

 Mail to: Edward Tannenbaum, Treasurer

 12812 Bristol Cir

 Los Angeles, CA 90049

 USC NROTC Alumni League REGULAR Membership

 All Graduates of the USC NROTC Program are REGULAR members of the Alumni League.

 Please use this form for donations and updates.

 Name: Commission Year:

-Here's my support for the USC NROTO C Alumni League and the Trojan Midshipmen Battalion
+Here's my support for the he USC NROTC Alumni League and the Trojan Midshipmen Battalion

-TAX DEDUCTIBLE (Note: You will re eceive a donation receipt from the University)
+TAX DEDUCTIBLE (A Note: You will receive a donation receipt from the University)

-\$ 25.00 Member Dues Donation for 20 23
+\$ 25.00 Member Dues Donation for 2024

-\$ Additional contributions for Special Events (e.g., Drill Team, Computer Lab, etc.) \$ Extra Donation for the NROTC Alumni League Scholarship Endowment [] My company will match my gift.
-Contact your Company HR Dept for form and assistance.
+\$ Additional contributions for Special Events (e.g., Drill Team, Computer Lab, etc.)

+Extra Donation for the NROTC Alumni League Scholarship Endowment My company will match my gift.
+Contact your Company HR Dept for form and assistant
-\$ TOTAL

-Make checks payable is page in the envelope provided. e to: USC NROTC Alumni League easurer, 12812 Bristol Cir., Los Angeles, CA 90049
+Please Return this page in the envelope provided. ake checks payable to: USC NROTC Alumni League Tannenbaum, Treasurer, 12812 Bristol Cir., Los Angeles, CA 90049

 [] Please update my record

 Name: Date of Commission:

 Address: Year & School of Degree:

-City, State & Zip Code:

-Email address (please print in CAPITAL lette rs):
+Email address (please print in

 Phone: Spouse Name:

-For "DECADES DOINGS" Name: Commission Year:
+For "DECADES DOINGS" N fame:Commission Year: